Welcome to July!

 Ayurveda says fruit should be eaten alone for optimal digestion and health.

-During the summer digestion is a little lighter, allowing you to enjoy fruit as a full meal.
-Experiment with this by having fruits (alone) for breakfast and seeing how long it will last you through the day.
+During the summer, digestion is a little lighter, allowing you to enjoy fruit as a full meal.
+Experiment with this by having fruits (alone) for breakfast and see how long it will last you.

 We RecommendFruit: Ayurvedic Food Combining Guidelines

-During the summer, care for both the inner and outer skin is critical.
-Here are a couple of my favorite herbs to take during these hot and dry months:
+During the summer, care for both inner and outer skin is critical.
+Here are a couple of my favorite herbs to take during hot, dry months:

-Neem is a boon for the skin from several different angles.
-Internally, neem cleanses the protective skin of the gut wall and works to restore balance to the microbe populations living on both the inner and outer skin.
+Neem is a boon for skin from several angles.
+Internally, neem cleanses protective skin of the gut wall and works to restore balance to the microbe populations living on both the inner and outer skin.

-Neem oil also acts as a natural bug repellent, but always mix it will a carrier oil such as coconut oil.
-Do not use it on broken skin.
+Neem oil also acts as a natural bug repellent, but always mix it will a carrier oil such as coconut.
+Do not use on broken skin.